bdkiran/css-extractor/README.md

 The handiest script for UI development.
 Copy your favorite elements from the internet and get back `HTML` and `CSS` files that you can use and modify right away.
 No more manually copying and pasting definitions from stylesheets.

+> If you don't want to use the command line.
+A simple [web version is avaliable](https://cssextractor.com).
+Just drop in your HTML and CSS input files and download the transformed output.

 ## Installation

 1. **Create a Python Virtual Environment**